 Kellie Teague is a research analyst at OMARC.
 She has a BS in Chemistry from Southern Methodist University, and a MS in Marine Science from Hawaiʻi Pacific University, where she specialized in chemical oceanography.
 Kellie has been working in the field of plastic pollution since 2019, and served as the Laboratory Manager for the Center for Marine Debris Research from 2020-2024.
 She is particularly interested in the degradation and chemical changes that plastics undergo in the environment.

 Dr. Susanne Brander is on the OMARC Advisory Board and was instrumental in bringing a dedicated microplastics laboratory to the pacific northwest.
-She received her MS in Environmental Science and Policy from Johns Hopkins University, her PhD in Toxicology from the University of California, Davis, and is currently an Associate Professor in the Department of Fisheries, Wildlife, and Conservation Sciences in the College of Agricultural Sciences at Oregon State University.
-She leads the Ecotox and Environmental Stress Lab, where her research focuses on discerning mechanisms of toxicity and linking the results of laboratory experiments to ecosystem responses.
-Specific compounds of concern include endocrine active pesticides and pharmaceuticals.
+She received her MS in Environmental Science and Policy from Johns Hopkins University and her PhD in Toxicology from the University of California, Davis.
+Dr. Brander currently serves as the Project Director for Pew Safer Chemicals at The Pew Charitable Trusts and remains courtesy faculty at Oregon State University.